cowlicks/GSoC-proposal/proposal.markdown

 * Mid-term evaluation, July 29th -- deliverables are:
     * bool spec implemented
     * Have at least one sparse matrix method that a NumPy ufunc will dispatch to.
-* Modify binary operation methods for the ufuncs to dispatch to.
-(2 weeks)
+* Modify and add binary operation methods for the ufuncs to dispatch to.
+(3 weeks)
-* Write test suite for Numpy ufunc and sparse matrix interactions for sparse/dense and sparse/sparse combinations.
-(2 weeks)
+* Wrap up. test suite for Numpy ufunc and sparse matrix interactions for sparse/dense and sparse/sparse combinations.
+(1 weeks)

 #### Onward -- post August 27th
-* My school begins on August 29th, so I'll cut work to around 1/3 to 1/4 of before
-* Continue with features, bugs etc for the remaining weeks. slow pace.
+My school begins on August 29th, so I'll cut work to around 1/3 to 1/4 of before.
+So I will continue with a few features, and fixing bugs etc for the remaining weeks at a slow pace.
-* Final evaluation, Sept 23rd -- deliverables are:
+Final evaluation, Sept 23rd -- deliverables are:
-   * bool spec implemented
+* bool spec implemented, along with documentation and test suite.
+    * support for bool dtype
+    * support for boolean operations
 * NumPy interaction spec implemented.
+    * Many Numpy ufuncs work with sparse matricies, and sparse dense combinations.
+    * New and improved functions/methods in the sparse package (add, dot, divide, multiply, etc.)

-* Use my now vast knowledge of Scipy to be a productive member of the community.
+When all this is done I will use my now vast knowledge of Scipy to be a productive member of the community :)

 #### bonus
 Things I would like to try to fit in somewhere.
 Roughly in order of preference.